 P: Sure.

 T: You two need to decide whether you really want this relationship to work.

-Geoffrey Challen '02--'03 is a Resident Tutor at Eliot House.
+Geoffrey W. Challen '02--'03 is a Resident Tutor at Eliot House.
 The views expressed are his and do not reflect official Harvard College policy.